kavienanj/code-scanner-ai/README.md

 ## License

-This project is private and proprietary.
+This project is open source and available under the [MIT License](LICENSE).

 ---

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
+Please open an issue or submit a pull request on [GitHub](https://github.com/kavienanj/code-scanner-ai).

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+---

+## ⭐ Star History

+If you find this project useful, please consider giving it a star on [GitHub](https://github.com/kavienanj/code-scanner-ai)!